 For those keen to have a go, a decent tool kit is a must.
-The bare minimum is a good set of small Allen keys, a set of precision screwdrivers and a pair of long-nose pliers along with an accurate spirit level.
+The bare minimum is a good set of small Allen keys, a set of precision screwdrivers, a pair of long-nose pliers, and an accurate spirit level.
 With these, you can set up most decks, including fitting and adjusting the tonearm and cartridge.

 The first thing to get right is not the turntable, but the support it sits on.
 This has to be absolutely level – any deviation will affect how well your record player works.
 The support should also be rigid and well controlled in terms of internal resonances.

 Some decks respond well when placed on heavy supports, other prefers lighter alternatives.
 Much of this depends on the structural behaviour of the deck itself and can only be decided by experimenting.

 The issue of levelling doesn’t stop there.
 If your record player has adjustable feet, make sure it sits flat and, if it has suspension, ensure the platter is level too.

 It all sounds obvious, but making sure everything sits level is vital – you’ll never be able to optimise the performance of your deck if this aspect isn’t right, no matter how well the rest of the adjustments are done.

 - Read our hi-fi rack reviews